ionic-team/ionic-framework/core/src/components/refresher/usage/javascript.md

 </ion-content>
 ```

 Using the iOS native `ion-refresher` requires setting the `pulling-icon` property on `ion-refresher-content` to the value of one of the available spinners.
-See the [ion-spinner Documentation](https://ionicframework.com/docs/api/spinner#properties) for accepted values.
+See the [ion-spinner Documentation](https://ionicframework.com/docs/api/spinner#properties) for accepted values. `pulling-icon` defaults to the `lines` spinner on iOS.
 The spinner tick marks will be progressively shown as the user pulls down on the page.
 Additionally, a `content-id` value must be provided to `ion-refresher`.
 This corresponds to all elements inside `ion-content` except for `ion-refresher`.
 This allows for consistent theming while still taking full advantage of the native refresher.

 #### Android Usage